Skip to main content

 Active participation

-• Educational environment representatives are pupils in primary and lower secondary schools who ensure the perspectives of pupils are represented in the schools' efforts against bullying and to contribute to raising awareness of children’s rights.
+• Educational environment representatives are pupils in primary and lower secondary schools who ensure pupils' perspectives are represented in the schools' efforts against bullying and contribute to raising awareness of children’s rights.
 Additionally, student councils have the right to choose a student as an educational environment representative who collaborates with the school's management, school board, and municipal council.
 Involving students ensures the practical implementation of democratic values.

-• The Association of Danish Pupils (DSE) is a permanent participant in the forum "Sammen om Skolen" (“Together for the School”) ) further raises awareness about children's and youth's perspectives, interests, and rights in primary schools regarding a positive learning environment, both physically and online.
-The parties involved in "Sammen om Skolen" contribute to raising awareness about children’s rights and the decision-making process regarding public school policies and policy development.
+• The Association of Danish Pupils (DSE) is a permanent participant in the forum ‘Sammen om Skolen (‘Together for the School’), which further raises awareness about children's and youth's perspectives, interests, and rights in primary schools regarding a positive learning environment, both physically and online.
+The parties involved in ‘Sammen om Skolen’ contribute to raising awareness about children’s rights and the decision-making process regarding public school policies and policy development.

 • The student council at the local school ensures the inclusion of various children's perspectives.
 Student councils can be formed in schools with grade levels above the 5th grade, which allows for the inclusion of different ages and gender.
 The composition of the specific student council is based on voluntarism.
 If the pupils do not form a student council, the principal of the school must encourage them to do so.
 In this way, children and young people can directly influence their school policy through the student council.

 • The Danish Media Council is developing a quality label for children's content as a result of the Danish Media Agreement.
-The label's purpose is to promote content with positive values and a certain quality for children.
+The label aims to promote content with positive values and a certain quality for children.

 • Also, pursuant to Audiovisual Media Services Directive (AVMSD) Art.
 7a and the Danish Media Agreement, appropriate prominence will ensure the visibility of Danish public service media, which will increase the visibility of positive digital content and services for the entire population, including children.